lajanugen/S2V/README.md

 Use the `eval.sh` script for evaluation.
 The following variables need to be set.

 * CFG           # Name of model configuration
 * TASK          # Name of the task
 * MDLS\_PATH    # Path to model files
 * MDL\_CFGS     # Path to model configuration files
 * GLOVE\_PATH   # Path to GloVe dictionary and embeddings
 * SKIPTHOUGHTS  # Path to SkipThoughts implementation
 * DATA          # Data directory for downstream tasks

 Evaluation scripts for the downstream tasks from the authors of the SkipThought model are used.
 These scripts train a linear layer on top of the sentence embeddings for each task.
 You will need to clone or download the [skip-thoughts GitHub repository](https://github.com/ryankiros/skip-thoughts) by [ryankiros](https://github.com/ryankiros).
 Set the `DATA` variable to the directory containing data for the downstream tasks.
-See the above repository for further details regarding downloading the data.

-### Run the Evaluation Tasks
+See the above repository for further details regarding downloading and setting upthe data.